These pages are in beta, which means they're new and we may still be working on them. Your feedback helps us make things better.

-Here you can see the current threat level to the UK from terrorist attacks and what the Met is doing day-to-day to keep London and the country safe.
+Here you can see the current threat level to the UK from terrorist attacks and what the police are doing day-to-day to keep the country safe.
 You’ll also find answers to common questions about our policing tactics and how we investigate terrorism.

 How likely is a terrorist attack in the UK?

 The threat level to the United Kingdom from international terrorism is currently ‘Severe’.
 This means that a terrorist 'attack is highly likely'.